cirillojon/Andromeda/README.md

     sudo systemctl reload nginx
     ```
 5. **Optional: Local Backend Development**
-    To run the backend locally, update the `next.config.mjs` file to point to `http://backend:5000` instead of the server IP.
+    To run the backend locally, update the `remote_url` variable in the `next.config.mjs` file to point to either `http://backend:5000` or `http://nginx:80` (the nginx is probably better) instead of the server IP.

-    Build and start all containers from the root directory:
+    Build and start all containers from the root of project:
     ```bash
     # add -d for detaching output from terminal
     # add --remove-orphans to remove dangling containers